French actor Gérard Depardieu acknowledges boorish behavior but denies sexual assault

 Plaintiff details alleged assault

-The set dresser testified after Depardieu.
+After Depardieu spoke first for more than an hour, the set dresser then testified.
 She described the alleged assault in detail, saying the actor pincered her between his legs as she squeezed past him in a narrow corridor.

 She said he grabbed her hips then started “palpating” her behind and "in front, around.”
 She ran her hands near her buttocks, hips and pubic area to show what she allegedly experienced.
 She said he then reached for and grabbed her chest.